-BE IT FURTHER RESOLVED that the Board does hereby approve the said application in the form of the Reduced Project Alternative as defined in the Project Final SEIR including Figure 4-2, Reduced Project Alternative Conceptual Site Plan, on file with the Alameda County Community Development Agency, Planning Department, 224 West Winton, Rm.
-111, Hayward, CA, 94544), subject to the following conditions:
+BE IT FURTHER RESOLVED that the Board of Zoning Adjustments does hereby approve Conditional Use Permit PLN2024-00055 that modifies Conditional Use Permit PLN2019-00226, as described in Exhibit B received and dated March 7th, 2024 on file with the Alameda County Community Development Agency, Planning Department, 224 West Winton, Rm.
+111, Hayward, CA, 94544), subject to the following conditions of approval.